 - Oversensitivity to touch and sound

 When poisoned cats are taken to a vet quickly enough, they make a full recovery.
-However, if the poison is left untreated, it will kill the cat.
+However, if the poison is left untreated, it’ll kill the cat.

 While this is worrying, the likelihood of poisoning is rare, as flies only need traces of poison in their systems to die.
 It also depends on how many poisoned flies the cat eats.

 Flies feed on waste and decaying matter, ingesting liquid food and vomiting on solids to liquify it.
 As a result, flies pick up, carry, and transmit a range of bacteria, fungi, and pathogens that make cats sick.

 Houseflies carry the following bacteria, which are capable of causing diseases that are harmful to cats:

 Houseflies also carry the following fungi:

 These cause infections that make cats sick.
 As a result, infected flies are dangerous, and it’s not possible to know whether the fly your cat has eaten is free from pathogens or carrying something harmful.

 Vomiting And Diarrhea

 If your cat has a sensitive stomach or an underlying health issue, flies can make them vomit.
-It can also give them unpleasant watery diarrhea.
-This is due to the pathogens they carry.
+It can also give them unpleasant watery diarrhea due to the pathogens they carry.

 Sometimes, the sickness clears up on its own within 24 hours but, if it doesn’t, the cat requires urgent treatment to determine what’s wrong.

 Can Cats Get Parasites from Eating Flies?

 Internal parasites aren’t associated with the ingestion of flies, as the chances of cats developing a parasite after eating bugs are small.
 That being said, eating flies can sometimes result in gastrointestinal parasites, including Isospora.

 Isospora is the most common species of coccidia in cats.
 Coccidia is a one-celled organism (protozoa) that causes coccidiosis, an intestinal tract infection.
 Flies that carry isospora cysts are one of the most common causes of the condition.